feathr-ai/feathr/docs/concepts/feature-generation.md

                                      'f_location_avg_fare', 'f_location_max_fare'])
 ```

 After we finish running the materialization job, we can get the online features by querying the feature name, with the corresponding keys.
-In the exmaple above, we query the online features called `f_location_avg_fare` and `f_location_max_fare`, and query with a key `265` (which is the location ID).
+In the example above, we query the online features called `f_location_avg_fare` and `f_location_max_fare`, and query with a key `265` (which is the location ID).